 Are there opportunities for high school or graduate students to participate?

 Not at this time.
-You must be enrolled as an undergraduate college student, both at the time you apply and at the time of the competition.
+You must be enrolled as a first-time undergraduate college student, both at the time you apply and at the time of the competition.

 Is eligibility limited to students majoring in computer science?

 Not at all.
 We welcome applications from students who are in non-computing fields/across all disciplines (i.e. forestry, agricultural or life sciences, liberal arts, etc.) who have an interest in how computation and data analysis can be applied in their areas.

 Do I have to know a computer programming language?

 No, you are not required to have coding experience.
 Participants will learn to use Tableau to analyze and display data visually during the competition.

 Computing4Change will cover the costs of airfare, lodging, meals, and conference registration.
 All needed software will be provided.

 Are students eligible if they are studying outside the US?